weili-go/chamber-packages/README.md

 Utilities for Plasma core logic.

 ### contracts
-Vyper contract for deposit, submit, exit, challenge, withdraw and verification of application specific state transition.
+Vyper contract for deposit, submit, withdraw and verification of application specific state transition.
+And also Simple exit game, Plasma Fast Finality and Checkpoint.

 ### childchain
 Child chain implementation using the core module.